 - Start checking in with homeschool groups to see if they are doing anything fun to start off the school year.
 Make sure to RSVP to any events you think would be fun to go to, and include them in your planner.

 Finishing Touches (the day before and day of)

 - Plan at least one fun activity to start the day off.
 This can be something as simple as taking a first day of homeschool photo, or maybe start to develop a tradition, like celebratory balloons.

 - Lay everything out that your child will need to start the day with success in the morning.
-If they are using an online curriculum like Time4Learning, make sure your device is fully charged and ready to go.
-If your child will be working in physical books, make sure those are out and available.
+Since you’re using Time4Learning, an online curriculum, make sure your device is fully charged and ready to go.

 - Double check that all state requirements are met.
 It may be wise to contact your state to ensure they have received all paperwork.

 - Go through your homeschool planner and make sure that you at least have this week planned out.
 If your student works better with organization, you can even create a checklist for your child to follow along.